Vigilance and Anti-Corruption Bureau: Controversies

 The VACB has faced criticism for its slow pace of investigation and lack of coordination with other law enforcement agencies.
 The VACB has also been accused of selective targeting of individuals and political bias in its investigations.
-The VACB has been accused of conducting politically motivated investigations and framing individuals based on false charges.

-In conclusion, the Vigilance and Anti Corruption Bureau of Kerala has played a crucial role in combating corruption and malpractices in government institutions in Kerala.
+In conclusion, the Vigilance and Anti Corruption Bureau of Kerala has played a crucial and vital role in combating corruption and malpractices in government institutions in Kerala.
 Despite its successes, the VACB continues to face several challenges in its fight against corruption, and there is a need for greater transparency and accountability in its operations.
 The VACB must strive to maintain its independence and integrity and ensure that its investigations are conducted impartially and without any political bias.